DJJeffP/OpenTX_Snake/README.md

 ## Play
 * Run the main.luac from `SD-HC Card` > `/SCRIPTS/TELEMETRY/SnakeHD/main.luac`
-* Use the Right stick to move the snake.
+* Use the Right stick to move the purple snake.
-* Collect as many bugs you can and try to beat your HighScore.
+* Collect as many yellow ball's you can and try to beat your HighScore.
 * To pause flip te SA switch all te way and the game will pause.
 Undo the SA switch to unpause.
+* Switch SH is for restart after a game.
 * Press the RTN key to exit the game.